Board of Education

 Term expires December 2021.

-Mike Miller is completing his second term, which expires December 2017, as a school board member.
+Mike Miller is now in his third term, which expires December 2021, as a school board member.
 Mike attended both Smith and Harman and graduated from Oakwood in 1981.
 After graduation from Oakwood, he went on to Denison University graduating in 1985 with a double major in Political Science and History.
 In May 2017, Mike received his Master of Divinity from United Theological Seminary.
 Mike's wife, Linda, is a graduate of Oakwood (’77) and their two sons are also alumni of Oakwood.
 Mike helps to promote success in the district by encouraging both the public and private organizations to work together to build strong families and a healthy Oakwood community.
 He continues to honor his pledge of collaboratively working with interested parties to further the mission, vision, and values of the Oakwood City School District.

 Mike is the Business Advisory Council and Finance Committee Liaison for the Board.